Eljefemasao/RyuMap/README.md

 <body>
 <h1>Overview</h1>
 Out final purpose is supplying nice campus life for students.
 This Application allows user to find useful information.
 I believe it will help freshperson, espaceally.
 PLUS++..
 Maybe..
-It will hvae the most useful Application for English-Learner; improve users writing skill in English.
+It will have the most useful Application for English-Learner; improve user's writing skill in English.
 <h2>Files/directories</h2>
 <ul>
   <li>demo- have gif_file which display demo.</li>